techstreams/TSCodeTalk_Misc/Create_onOpen_Menu.md

 # TSCodeTalk > Misc > Create onOpen() Menu From Array

-This script adds an onOpen() menu from a menu array.
+This script adds an onOpen() menu to a Google Sheet from a menu array.

-*Example shows a menu configuration for Google Sheets.*

 ---